koleshjr/Unifi_Instruct_Rag/README.md

    Some of the values were given in different magnitudes, and you had to derive the accurate value by doing some mathematical calculation, for example, 8.8 Rbn (in the PDF), but in the evaluation, you need to pass 8800000000 for it to be accurate.
 The models really struggled with this.

-* Metrics for some values were not straightforward.
+* Metrics for some companies were not straightforward.

    For example, a company like Impala, the accurate values were obtained by adding values for Impala Rustenburg, Impala Refineries, and Marula.
 For Impala, the model really struggled despite a good prompt.
    Also for SSW, the values we were supposed to extract were for SA operations PGM and gold, and we were supposed to ignore for Europe.
 This separation proved so hard for the model to get it right.